jowakatima/cUAS-defense/README.md

 ## Missile System

-Your base comes equipped with a special sniper tower that can launch guided missiles:
+Your base comes equipped with a special missile battery that can launch guided missiles:
 - Press `SPACE` to enter targeting mode
 - Click on any enemy to fire a missile
 - Targeting mode persists until you press a tower selection key (1-3)
 - Purchase additional missiles between waves
+- Missiles cause splash damage to nearby enemies

 ## Enemy Types